 Day 3 Transfer to Maji Moto Maasai Cultural Camp Maji Moto

-Day 4 Transfer to Maasai Mara National Reserve Maasai Mara
+Day 4 Transfer to Masai Mara Reserve, Afternoon Game Drive Masai Mara

-Day 5 Maasai Mara Game Drives Maasai Mara
+Day 5 Masai Mara Game Drives, Optional Balloon Safari Masai Mara

-Day 6 Maasai Mara to Lake Victoria Lake Victoria
+Day 6 Transfer to Lake Victoria (Tanzania), Optional Activities Lake Victoria

-Day 9 Serengeti National Park to Ngorongoro Ngorongoro
+Day 9 Transfer to Ngorongoro Conservation Area, Afternoon Game Drive Ngorongoro

 Detailed Itinerary

 Welcome to Kenya!
-This country is home to all the exotic wildlife and natural beauty people associate with Africa, from herds of zebras galloping across the open savanna to maned lions prowling in search of their prey.
-You'll arrive in the capital of Nairobi, a unique metropolis that sits at the edge of Nairobi National Park.
-In this protected area, Africa's exotic wildlife roam free on grass plains against the backdrop of the city.
+This country is home to all the exotic wildlife and natural beauty people associate with Africa, from herds of zebras galloping across the savanna to maned lions prowling in search of their prey.
+You'll arrive in the capital of Nairobi, a dynamic metropolis at the edge of Nairobi National Park.
+In this protected area, exotic wildlife roam free on grass plains against the backdrop of the city.

 Day 2: Conservation & Culture Tour of Nairobi

-Afterward, you'll visit the Giraffe Centre.
-Operated by the African Fund for Endangered Wildlife (AFEW), this sanctuary exists to conserve Rothschild's giraffes by breeding them and releasing them into the wild.
-At the time of AFEW's foundation in 1979, a mere 130 wild Rothschild giraffes survived in Kenya; but today, thanks to this organization, that number stands at around 300.
-You can snap photos of the current residents from a raised viewing platform and even help with their feeding.
-There is also a bird sanctuary and a self-guided nature trail.
+Afterward, stop at the Giraffe Centre.
+Operated by the African Fund for Endangered Wildlife (AFEW), this sanctuary conserves Rothschild's giraffes.
+At the time of AFEW's foundation in 1979, a mere 130 wild Rothschild giraffes survived in Kenya; today, thanks to this organization, that number stands at around 300.
+You can snap photos of the current residents from a viewing platform and even hand-feed them.
+Nearby, you'll also find a bird sanctuary and a self-guided nature trail.

-Then head to the Kazuri Bead Factory for a tour.
-This is another community economic project aimed at providing employment and trade skills to disadvantaged members of Kenyan society.
+Next, spend an hour at the Utamaduni Craft Center.
+Located in an old colonial mansion, this emporium specializes in a wide range of handcrafted items, from clothing to housewares to antiques and more.
+There's also a collection of items made by Nairobi street kids.
+Then, head to the Kazuri Bead Factory, another community economic project aimed at providing employment and trade skills to disadvantaged members of Kenyan society.
 The result is a factory that produces artisanal ceramic jewelry and pottery made by hand with local clay.

 Day 3: Transfer to Maji Moto Maasai Cultural Camp